 In the 90s, Dennis went into a month-long hospital stay due to Crohn's disease complications and was flooded with fan mail from around the world.
 Cued by the kind words of his fans, and by the encouragement of his family, he vowed to perform for live audiences again.

 Ever since, Dennis has been back in action, constantly recording and playing shows with bands involving his musical friends.

 In 2011, Dennis received a Revolver Golden God Award and was inducted into the Rock and Roll Hall of Fame along with the other members of the original group known as Alice Cooper.

-In 2015, Dennis’s much-awaited memoir about the rise of the Alice Cooper group, Snakes!
+In 2015, Dennis released his much-awaited memoir about the rise of the Alice Cooper group, Snakes!
 Guillotines!
-Electric Chairs!, will be released.
+Electric Chairs!

 Dennis's fans continue to inspire him to take new risks, staying fresh and current while remaining true to legendary roots.